 One player plays Jack the Ripper with the goal to take five victims before being caught.
 The other players are police detectives who must cooperate to catch him.
 The board is the Whitechapel area in the late 19th century and is marked with 199 numbered circles linked together by dotted lines.
 During play, Jack the Ripper, the Policemen, and the Wretched are moved along the dotted lines that represent Whitechapel’s streets.
 For 2 – 6 players, games run about 60 minutes.

-FOR MORE: Buy Letters from Whitechapel
+FOR MORE: Buy Letters from Whitechapel on Amazon

 #09 | Shadows over Camelot